-A W grade is recorded on your academic transcript when you withdraw from a course after the 22nd day into the semester (or after the 15th day in a block) up until the final drop deadline, for any reason.
-To see the exact dates of these deadline in the current semester visit Academic Deadlines.
+A “W” grade is recorded on your academic transcript when you withdraw from a course after the 22nd day into the semester (or after the 15th day in a block) up until the Withdraw deadline (roughly two thirds the way into the semester), for any reason.
+To see the exact dates of these deadlines in the current semester visit Academic Deadlines.

 - W grades are NOT calculated into your grade point average (GPA).

 - W grades remain on your transcript even if you re-take the class at a later date.

 - W grades are considered non-progress grades and do affect the 75% semester SAP requirement.

 - If you are receiving Federal Financial Aid, you must check with the Financial Aid office to determine how W grades affect your eligibility.

 - If you are retaking a course and withdraw from the class, the "W" grade does NOT replace the previous grade.
 Also this retake does NOT count against your allotted retakes at BYU-Idaho.

 A UW grade represents an unofficial withdrawal which is given to a student who meets the following criteria:

 - The student did not complete proper withdrawal procedures from the course (i.e., did not drop the class within the established academic deadlines).